Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Step 1: Check eligibility

 Not all nationalities are allowed to convert their foreign driving licence directly.
-The UAE has agreements with over 50 countries, such as the GCC nations, and some European, North American, and Asian countries listed above for direct conversion.
+The UAE has agreements with over 50 countries, including the GCC nations, and with some European, North American, and Asian countries listed above for direct conversion.
 Additionally, you must;

 If your licence was issued in a country not on the approved list, you’ll need to apply for a new licence and take driving tests.
 However, some Emirates offer the Golden Chance program, allowing a one-time attempt to pass the test without mandatory driving classes.